kammitama5/kammitama5.github.io/_posts/2018-1-27-Saturday-January-27th.md

   computers.
 I took my first Metasploit, crypto, PHP, Assembly workshops at my Hackerspace.
 I SSH-ed into my first box there.
 I learned a bit about how raytracing works there, which got me excited about C and making things in C++.
 - These people are the real deal, and I think regardless of *how* you find your way to computing or computers, it's good to be around these people because they fill in *so* much knowledge.
-They're the real deal and a *great* community.
+They're the real deal *and* a *great* community.
+  I think it's inevitable if you want to understand how things work and your mind works like that (in an analytical or creative way) to find yourself at a Hackerspace.
+You learn so much.
+The grungier, the better!
 - Also, my Hackerspace even taught a workshop on Emacs, which should be coming around again soon.
 I mean..do you know of *anywhere* (school, boot camp) that does that?
 Yeah..neither do I.